-Qualified Person: "Qualified person" means a person who performs installations on behalf of the certificate holder and who has either satisfactorily completed at least five installations of a specific distributed generation technology or has completed at least one of the following programs requiring lab or field work and received a certification of satisfactory completion: an apprenticeship as a journeyman electrician from a DOL registered electrical apprenticeship and training program; a North American Board of Certified Energy Practitioners (NABCEP) distributed generation technology certification program; an Underwriters Laboratories (UL) distributed generation technology certification program; or an Associate in Applied Science degree from an Illinois Community College Board approved community college program in the appropriate distributed generation technology.
+Qualified Person: "Qualified person" means a person who performs installations on behalf of the certificate holder and who has either satisfactorily completed at least five installations of a specific distributed generation technology or has completed at least one of the following programs requiring lab or field work and received a certification of satisfactory completion: an apprenticeship as a journeyman electrician from a DOL registered electrical apprenticeship and training program; a North American Board of Certified Energy Practitioners (NABCEP) distributed generation technology certification program; an Underwriters Laboratories (UL)

+distributed generation technology certification program; an Electronics Technicians Association (ETA) distributed generation technology certification program; or an Associate in Applied Science degree from an Illinois Community College Board approved community college program in the appropriate distributed generation technology.
 To be considered a "qualified person", the experience and/or training relied upon must be with the same type of distributed generation technology for which the qualification status is sought.

 REC Delivery Contract: Agreement between an Approved Vendor and a utility counterparty (i.e., Ameren Illinois, ComEd, or MidAmerican) for the delivery of and payment for RECs from ABP projects.
 The 2019 REC Delivery Contract, published in January 2019, and the 2021 REC Delivery Contracts (2021 15-Year REC Delivery Contract and 2021 20-Year REC Delivery Contract), published in December 2021, differ in terms, some of which are highlighted in the table below.
+The 2022 REC Delivery Contracts are pending finalization as of the release of this version of the Guidebook.
+Additional details pertinent to this section will be updated in a subsequent version of the Guidebook after the contracts are finalized.

-Contract Delivery Term Category Payment Structure 2019 REC Delivery Contract 15 years Small DG 100% upfront payment at Energization Large DG Traditional CS 20% upfront payment at Energization and the remainder ratably over 4 years 2021 15-Year REC Delivery Contract 15 years Small DG 100% upfront payment at Energization Large DG on waitlist 20% upfront payment at Energization and the remainder ratably over 4 years Large DG not on waitlist 15% upfront payment at Energization and the remainder ratably over 6 years Community-Driven CS 2021 20-Year REC Delivery Contract 20 years Traditional CS DG or CS on Public Schools Pay-as-deliver: If CS (Traditional or on Public Schools) adjust biannually based on subscription info in bi- annual reports If DG on Public Schools, no biannual adjustment
+Contract Delivery Term Category Payment Structure 2019 REC Delivery Contract 15 years Small DG 100% upfront payment at Energization Large DG Traditional CS 20% upfront payment at Energization and the remainder ratably over 4 years 2021 15-Year REC Delivery Contract 15 years Small DG 100% upfront payment at Energization Large DG on waitlist 20% upfront payment at Energization and the remainder ratably over 4 years Large DG not on waitlist Community-Driven 15% upfront payment at Energization and the remainder ratably over 6 years CS 2021 20-Year REC Delivery Contract 20 years Traditional CS DG or CS on Public Schools Pay-as-deliver: If CS (Traditional or on Public Schools) adjust biannually based on subscription info in bi- annual reports If DG on Public Schools, no biannual adjustment